-Maybe you’ve been meaning to buy a new door for the longest time.
-Maybe you’re trying to get the most out of your door before it’s beyond repair.
+Maybe you’ve meant to buy a new door for the longest time.
+Perhaps you’re trying to get the most out of your door before it’s beyond repair.
 But there are symptoms up the wazoo.

 The space by the door is freezing in winter and boiling in summer.
 The power company has ostensibly appended $50 to every energy bill for the past two years.
 And this door of yours is uglier than it was when you bought it.